-Bulgaria: Electricity market landscape, traders and shares13.
-September 2015. / SEE Energy News
+Bulgaria: Electricity market landscape, traders and shares, SEE Energy News

 With the liberalization of the energy market the role of power traders in Bulgaria has started to gain importance.
 The trading subsidiaries of the electricity distribution companies – CEZ, EVN and Energo-pro – report the most dynamic development for 2014 with incomes significantly higher than the year before.
 CEZ posted 73% up and ranks first by revenue.
 EVN is third with doubled incomes and Energo-pro ranks sixth with 2.25 times higher revenues.